Jellyfish-Insights/andromeda/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

  <!--
-  Thank you very much for contributing to the Jellyfish team by creating an PR! ❤️ To avoid duplicate PR we ask you to check off the following list.
+  Thank you very much for contributing to the Andromeda team by creating an PR! ❤️ To avoid duplicate PR we ask you to check off the following list.
 -->